Provable Convex Co-clustering of Tensors: Simulation Studies

 Up to this point, to get an initial feel for CoCo's performance, we restricted our attention to cubical tensors with the same number of observations per mode so as to avoid changing too many factors at once.
 It is unlikely that the data tensor at hand will be a perfect cube, however, so it is important to understand the clustering performance when the methods are applied to rectangular tensors.

 Now we turn to cluster a rectangular tensor with one short mode and two longer modes.
-Two additional simulations involving rectangular tensors can be found in \App{simulations_rectangular_extra}.
-We only display the ARI results as the VI results were similar. \Fig{nonCube_105050_205050} shows that CoCo performs very well and better than CPD+$k$-means at the lower noise level ($\sigma = 3$) but has a sharp decrease in ARI at the higher noise level ($\sigma = 4$).
+Two additional simulations involving rectangular tensors can be found in \App{simulations_rectangular_extra}. \Fig{nonCube_105050_205050} shows that CoCo performs very well and better than CPD+$k$-means and CoTeC at the lower noise level ($\sigma = 3$) but has a sharp decrease in ARI at the higher noise level ($\sigma = 4$).
 The decline is more pronounced for the longer modes (\Fig{checkerCube_nonCube_105050_205050_ARI_mode2} and \Fig{checkerCube_nonCube_105050_205050_ARI_mode1}) as the short mode (\Fig{checkerCube_nonCube_105050_205050_ARI_mode1}) is still able to maintain perfect performance despite the increase in noise.
 This is not surprising, since the shorter mode has effectively more samples.
 Moreover, we see the ``blessing of dimensionality" at work when the number of samples along the short mode are doubled ($n_1 = 20$, $n_2 = n_3 = 50$), the performance along the two longer modes improves drastically in the high noise setting.

 We finally note that, along the shorter mode, the use of the heuristic in determining the rank of the Tucker decomposition for calculating the weights performs better than the SCORE algorithm method along modes 1 and 2, though ultimately the co-clustering performance is comparable.
 This may indicate that the SCORE algorithm struggles to correctly identify the optimal Tucker rank for short modes in the presence of relatively higher noise, while the heuristic is more immune to the noise level as it is based simply on the dimensions of the tensor.